gowithfloat/FLWebView/readme.md

 # Usage

-This is an example project but you should be able to build this project with little setup.
-You'll need `homebrew` if you don't have it already (just enter this in the terminal):
+This is an example project but you should be able to build and test it with little setup.
+Obviously, as this is an iOS project the following steps apply to OS X. You'll need `homebrew` if you don't have it already (just enter this in the terminal):

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"